Nic30/hwtLib/README.md

 This is every usefull as it allows us to generate most of the test environment automatically in a user controlled and predictable way and write mostly only a test scenario.
 For example there is no need to build bus transactions manually as [AddressSpaceProbe](https://github.com/Nic30/hwtLib/blob/master/hwtLib/abstract/discoverAddressSpace.py#L47) can discover the mapped address space (for any interface) and we can set register values using a proxy as if it was a normal value.
 This means that you can write a verification which will have a component with arbitrary bus/address space and it will work as long as you keep the names of the registers the same.

+Clock frequencies and target chips usually does not matter but if componet [generates constraints](https://github.com/Nic30/hwtLib/blob/master/hwtLib/handshaked/cdc.py#L154) it surely needs a correct clock period to generate them correctly.

+Also note that the code of the components should be shared if `@serializeParamsUniq` is used, the design for largest FPGAs takes 5s to generate.
+The verification should be also fast (take look at travis build) if this is not the case you are probably dooing something wrong.

 * [abstract](https://github.com/Nic30/hwtLib/tree/master/hwtLib/abstract) - abstract classes for component classes like bus endpoint, etc
 * [amba](https://github.com/Nic30/hwtLib/tree/master/hwtLib/amba) - AXI interfaces and components for them (AXI3/4 DMAs, interconnects, Axi-stream components, Axi4Lite address decoders etc...)